pymupdf/PyMuPDF/docs/document.rst

 :attr:`Document.chapter_count`          number of chapters :attr:`Document.FormFonts`              PDF only: list of global widget fonts :attr:`Document.is_closed`              has document been closed?
-:attr:`Document.isDirty`                PDF only: has document been changed yet?
+:attr:`Document.is_dirty`               PDF only: has document been changed yet?
 :attr:`Document.is_encrypted`           document (still) encrypted?
 :attr:`Document.is_form_pdf`            is this a Form PDF?
 :attr:`Document.is_pdf`                 is this a PDF?